One Guatemalan seminary student. 400 pastors trained. That's multiplication.

 Then she went home.

-Today, Mili is the children's minister at her own church in Guatemala and trains 600 pastors across her region in the same trauma-informed methodology she learned in Quito.
 Last November, she traveled to Senegal with a Guatemalan missionary, where she helped plant a new Kids Club and Give Water project.
 The hand-painted banner hanging in that West African village carries our logo.
 But the work is hers.

 This is what multiplication actually looks like.